AWegnerGitHub/awegnergithub.github.io-content/2011_02_04_a-new-more-fair-rtd.md

 ### Class with the most RTDs

-Solider was the most popular class on the crit server.
+Soldier was the most popular class on the crit server.
 The images below show number of times our soldiers got certain rolls.
 Note that God Mode is low because the community decided having both God Mode and Powerplay was redundant.
 They decided to keep Power play.
 God Mode was disabled about a year after this version was released.
 Homing is low because it wasn't implemented until about 18 months after the initial release.